Jakub-Goluch/VAE_lung_cancer/README.md

 It is worth noting that it should be compared with decoded real images and not with real images themselves.
 It surly would have resamble real images better if I had a better GPU to train VAE on.

-## Classification and component analysis
+## Classification and feature extraction

 After I've trained a VAE I wanted to check how well it extracts features from a real images.
 I run t-SNE on real images and encoded images to check if visually it creates better base for component analysis.
 In my opinion it does.